 If you rent an apartment or house, you probably won't have many options for adding a security system.
 See how you may be able to install a system, and then take it with you when you move.

-As a homeowner, you can install any kind of home alarm system, right?
-Well, yes and no. See how your home's construction may dictate what type if security system you choose.
+system, right?
+Well, yes and no. See how your home's construction may

-Finding the Best Home Alarm Systems for Homeowners and Renters.
+Get more details on Finding the Best Home Alarm Systems for Homeowners and Renters.

 Another way to compare home security systems is based on how they are installed.
 Are you a hands-on type of person?
 Or, would you rather get the alarm installed and move on to more glamorous pursuits?